kikko-land/kikko/README.md

 ## Core features

 - Lib or framework agnostic — use with React, Angular, Vue or write adapter for your own lib
-- Run on any platform — web, mobile(react-native, cordova/ionic), desktop(electron, tauri)
+- Run on any platform — web, mobile(react-native/expo, cordova/ionic), desktop(electron, tauri)
 - Full typescript support
 - Out-of-the-box [query builder](https://trong-orm.netlify.app/building-sql/query-builder).
 We tried to add support of all possible SQLite queries could be.
 But you can still use [raw SQL queries](https://trong-orm.netlify.app/building-sql/raw).
 - It is very modular.
 You can use `@trong-orm/sql`/`@trong-orm/query-builder`/`@trong-orm/core` without need to require the full lib.
 Use the only package you need